Neoadjuvant and Adjuvant Dabrafenib and Trametinib in Patients with Clinical Stage III Melanoma (Combi-Neo)

 Treatment Location: Only at MDACC

-Primary Objective The primary objective of this study is to determine the 12 month relapse free survival (RFS) rate between upfront surgery followed by standard of care adjuvant therapy (Arm A) compared to dabrafenib and trametinib combination neoadjuvant therapy followed by combination adjuvant therapy (Arm B) for patients with locally advanced or oligometastatic BRAF V600 mutated melanoma.
-The intention-to-treat principle will be used when assessing the primary objective.
-Secondary Objectives 1.
-To determine overall survival of patients randomized to upfront surgery compared to dabrafenib and trametinib neoadjuvant therapy followed by combination adjuvant therapy.
-2. To determine the rates of complete pathologic response at the time of surgery in patients randomized to neoadjuvant therapy.
-3. To identify markers predictive of response through collection of serial blood draws and biopsies in patients receiving neoadjuvant dabrafenib and trametinib combination therapy.
-4. To evaluate the safety of dabrafenib and trametinib in combination in this patient population Exploratory Objective To evaluate and perform further advanced imaging analysis on Magnetic Resonance Imaging (MRI), Computed Tomography (CT), and Positron Emission Tomography (PET) scanned (if available) images collected on patients enrolled onto this study.
+Primary Objective The original primary objective of this study was to compare the 12 month relapse free survival (RFS) rate between upfront surgery followed by standard of care adjuvant therapy (Arm A) compared to dabrafenib and trametinib combination neoadjuvant therapy followed by combination adjuvant therapy (Arm B) for patients with locally advanced or oligometastatic BRAF V600 mutated melanoma.
+August 2016 update: Study enrollment was stopped in April 2016 due to a substantial improvement in RFS in Arm B vs Arm A treated patients.
+The study was redesigned in August 2016 as a single-arm study with a new primary objective: To compare relapse-free survival (RFS) between patients who develop a pathologic Complete Response (pCR) or do not achieve a pCR following dabrafenib and trametinib neoadjuvant combination therapy in patients with locally advanced BRAF V600 mutated melanoma.
+Secondary Objective 1.
+To compare overall survival of patients with pCR and patients without pCR who are receiving dabrafenib and trametinib neoadjuvant therapy followed by adjuvant combination therapy 2.
+To identify biomarkers predictive of response through collection of serial blood draws and biopsies in patients receiving neoadjuvant dabrafenib and trametinib combination therapy 3.
+To evaluate the safety of dabrafenib and trametinib in combination in this patient population Exploratory Objective To evaluate and perform further advanced imaging analysis on Magnetic Resonance Imaging (MRI), Computed Tomography (CT), and Positron Emission Tomography (PET) scanned (if available) images collected on patients enrolled onto this study.
 Both qualitative and quantitative imaging analysis will be performed on all imaging to include, but not limited to, conventional MRI, CT, and PET (if available) images.
 Standard qualitative imaging analysis will be performed to include but not limited to visual assessment such as presence and absence of necrosis, enhancement, tumor location, texture, tumor heterogeneity, tumor border, cystic change, tumor shape etc. Quantitative assessment and imaging analysis will be performed to include but not limited to 3D and 4D segmentation, volume rendering, etc. Multidimensional and multimodality analysis will be done to correlate between clinical and imaging and pathology data, if possible respectively.

 IRB Review and Approval Date: 10/22/2014